John McCain 2000 presidential campaign: South Carolina investigated and revisited

 While South Carolina was known for legendary hard-knuckled political consultant Lee Atwater and rough elections, this had been rougher than most.
 Michael Graham, a native writer, radio host, and political operative, would say "I have worked on hundreds of campaigns in South Carolina, and I've never seen anything as ugly as that campaign."
 In subsequent years there would be persistent accounts trying to tie the anti-McCain smears to high levels of the Bush campaign: the 2003 book Bush's Brain would use it to build up their "evil genius" depiction of Bush chief strategist Karl Rove, while a 2008 NOW on PBS program showed a local political consultant stating that Warren Tompkins, a Lee Atwater protégé and then Bush chief strategist for the state, was responsible.
-In contrast, in 2004 National Review's Byron York would try to debunk many of the South Carolina smear reports as unfounded legend.
+In April 2004 National Review's Byron York would try to debunk many of the South Carolina smear reports as "unfounded legend."
+However, in November 2004, a 6,500-word investigative report by Richard Gooding for Vanity Fair provided evidence of the campaign's existence and scale based on 75 interviews and on-the-ground reporting.
+Gooding documented witnesses who reported receiving identical push-poll scripts that disrupted legitimate polling operations, and a local professor who located a physical call center used for the effort.
+Multiple witnesses described identical flyers distributed to church groups containing the smears with pictures of the McCain family.
+An email chain originating from Christian Fundamentalist Bob Jones University also spread the smears.
+Gooding concluded that while the Karl Rove-led campaign maintained plausible deniability, the tactics were openly acknowledged by local operatives and the campaign made no effort to stop them.
 McCain's campaign manager said in 2004 they never found out where the smear attacks came from, while McCain himself never doubted their existence.

 When McCain ran for president again in 2008, South Carolina again proved crucial, in his battle with former Governors Mitt Romney and Mike Huckabee and former Senator Fred Thompson.
 This time, McCain had the support of much of the state Republican establishment (although Rush Limbaugh and other talk radio figures were still lambasting him), and aggressively moved to thwart any smear campaign before it got started.
 McCain won the primary on January 19, 2008; in his victory remarks to supporters that evening, he said, "It took us awhile, but what's eight years among friends?"
 The New York Times described McCain's win as "exorcising the ghosts of the attack-filled primary here that derailed his presidential hopes eight years ago."